Video store business plan for starting your own business

 5.3 Business Target

-We will try to focus our all efforts on the segments of the business mentioned above and will aim to achieve the following targets:
+We will try to focus our efforts to achieve the following targets:

-- From the very start will try to gain and sustain a CSAT score of more than 95%.
+- To gain and sustain a CSAT score of more than 95%.

 - To generate enough revenue from the company to earn a profit of more than $40.4k a month on average by the end of the third year.